-3.1 Bait Specifications
+3.0 Bait Specifications

-Frozen chum salmon (Oncorhynchus keta), #2 semi-bright or better with "meat" coloured flesh (Alaska Seafood Marketing Institute (ASMI) grade A to E) will be used as bait.
+Frozen chum salmon (Oncorhynchus keta) and frozen pink salmon (Oncorhynchus gorbuscha), #2 semibright or better with "meat" coloured flesh (Alaska Seafood Marketing Institute (ASMI) grade A to E) will be used as bait.
 This is food-grade salmon, so it should look and smell fresh.
 Inspect the bait when loaded and before setting.
-Do not set and contact FISS-HQ immediately if the bait does not meet standards.
+Do not set and contact FISS HQ immediately if the bait does not meet standards.